Package 'monty'

 The number of balls to draw

-Generate n numbers from a gamma distribution
+Sample from a log-normal distribution

 Usage